-Speaking at the same event Mashonaland Central Provincial Education Director, Naome Chikosha said lack of information on the part of parents and caregivers was a barrier to education for learners with disabilities.
-She highlighted that the Ministry of education had established instructional units across Mashonaland Central in mainstream schools as a way to ensure that learners with disabilities were fully integrated into society.
+Speaking at the same event Mashonaland Central Provincial Education Director, Naome Chikosha said lack of information on the part of parents and care givers was a barrier to education for learners with disabilities.
+She highlighted that the Ministry of education had established instructional units across Mashonaland Central in mainstream schools as a way to ensure that learners with disabilities were fully integrated in society.

 The commemorations which brought together different stakeholders ran under the theme, ‘Humanitarian Action in Africa: Children’s rights first’.